 - Improvement to the Moodle are important.
 This could have two dimensions: 1.)
 On the one hand, the interface of Moodle could be improved to hide for example non important information and 2.) on the other hand, inconsistencies between the design of the courses should be avoided.

-a) Recommendation: The Moodle should be updated to make it more accessible and user-friendly.
-Currently, some courses use different typography, size of graphics, coloring of text etc. than others.
+Recommendation: The Moodle should be updated to make it more accessible and user-friendly.